ivangfr/springboot-vault-examples/README.md

 # `springboot-vault-examples`

 The goal of this project is play with [`Vault`](https://www.vaultproject.io).
 For it, we will implement some applications that rely on `Vault` to store/retrieve secrets.
-Credentials to access databases are generated dynamically by [`Vault`](https://www.vaultproject.io) that uses [`Consul`](https://www.consul.io) as backend.
+The credentials to access databases are generated dynamically by [`Vault`](https://www.vaultproject.io) that uses [`Consul`](https://www.consul.io) as backend.

 ## Lease Rotation

-One of the problems faced by many people when using `Vault` is about rotating the lease obtained for some backend database.
+One of the problems faced by many people when using `Vault` is about rotating the lease obtained for some backend databases.
-When a `Spring Boot` application requests a lease for `Vault` using, for instance, the library [`Spring Cloud Vault`](https://cloud.spring.io/spring-cloud-vault/spring-cloud-vault.html), the library itself is able to automatically renew the lease from time to time (`default_lease_ttl`).
+When a [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) application requests a lease for `Vault` using, for instance, the library [`Spring Cloud Vault`](https://cloud.spring.io/spring-cloud-vault/spring-cloud-vault.html), the library itself **is able to automatically renew** the lease from time to time (`default_lease_ttl`).
 However, when the maximum expiration time of a lease is reached (`max_lease_ttl`), it means that the lease cannot be renewed anymore and a new lease is required.
-In this situation, `Spring Cloud Vault` library cannot rotated it, leaving the application without connection to database.
+In this situation, `Spring Cloud Vault` library **cannot rotated** it, leaving the application without connection to database.

 In order to solve this problem, I have implemented some solutions for applications that use `Spring Cloud Vault` or